datasciencecampus/gov-uk-rap-materials/README.md

 - [Using `RMySQL` R package tutorial](https://github.com/datasciencecampus/gov-uk-rap-materials/blob/master/gov-uk-rap-materials_intro-to-RMySQL.nb.html)
     * A tutorial going through how to use the `RMySQL` package to interact with a `SQL` server directly from R
     * Download this `html` document and double click it to view the presentation
     * This presentation was built using the `Rmarkdown`.
-Take a look at teh code [here](https://github.com/datasciencecampus/gov-uk-rap-materials/blob/master/gov-uk-rap-materials_intro-to-rap.Rmd)
+Take a look at the code [here](https://github.com/datasciencecampus/gov-uk-rap-materials/blob/master/gov-uk-rap-materials_intro-to-rap.Rmd)